-Luv-It Frozen Custard: Hidden some two blocks north of the Stratosphere Tower and just east of South L.V.
+Luv-It Frozen Custard: Hidden some two blocks north of the Stratosphere Tower and just east of Las Vegas L.V.
 Blvd on the north side of Oakey.
 This family operation offers excellent frozen custards with outstanding toppings.
 Their blue building with white pillars and trim shares a parking lot with a convenience store.

 In Las Vegas, free drinks are offered to all gamblers whether playing table games or slots of any denomination.
 You should tip the waitress at least $1 per drink.
 Failure to do so will most likely result in the waitress visiting you less often, and visiting those more often who do tip.

 Although it is offically NOT allowed per the lawbooks, drinking on public sidewalks and other areas on the Strip and Downtown is rarely if ever enforced.
 Thus it is entirely common to consume alcohol in public areas, including the public sidewalks within the Las Vegas city limits which includes all of Downtown, The Strip and close-by areas.
 Again, as previously mentioned, over-intoxication and disorderly conduct is frowned upon, so stay within your own limits.
 On special occasions (New Years Eve and Independence Day for example) there may be bans on glass bottles and/or aluminum cans for the Strip and the Downtown area.
 Plastic cups and sports bottles are allowed at these times and either provided at purchase or often available at hotel/casino exit doors.
 When inside a casino or hotel there is seldom any restrictions on carrying drinks from one bar, restaurant or playing location to another with the exception of some showrooms and theaters where it will be clearly posted.
 Individual shops may also have rules about carrying in food and drink of any kind.